-If you have an abdominal aortic aneurysm (AAA), you are likely to have a significant amount of the fatty substance (atheroma) that lines the blood vessel (artery).
-Therefore, you are at risk of having significant atheroma formation in other arteries, such as the coronary (heart) arteries and brain arteries.
-Therefore, you are likely to be at increased risk of developing heart disease (angina, heart attack, etc) and stroke.
+If you have a triple-A (AAA), you are likely to have a significant amount of the fatty substance (atheroma) that lines the blood vessel.
+Therefore, you are at risk of having significant atheroma formation in other arteries, such as the heart (coronary) arteries and brain arteries.
+Therefore, you are likely to be at increased risk of developing heart disease and having a stroke.

-In fact, most people who develop an AAA do not die of the aneurysm but die from other vascular conditions, such as a heart attack or stroke.
+In fact, most people who develop a triple-A do not die of the aneurysm but die from other vascular conditions, such as a heart attack or stroke.